Mayurm42/UsernameWatermarkApp/README.md

 ## License
 This project is **unlicensed**.
 It can be used at your own discretion and modified based on your organizational needs.

----

-Feel free to make any additional modifications!